Billabob/billabob.github.io/README.md

 Click the topmost white \* to open the settings.
 The settings are:
 Current language dropdown
 Range to choose from (for example, setting it to 1 to 5 in Latin would give you the letters abcde) How many characters should be presented per round.
-Setting this to 3 would generate longer strings like "bed".
+Setting this to 3 would generate length-3 strings like "bed".
 You need to get every single character right for the answer to count as correct.
 Best to raise this when you think you've mostly learned the alphabet and need to test yourself.

 Click the bottommost white \* to open a cheat sheet displaying every character in the alphabet.
 You can open this whenever you want and it won't count towards the scores.
 It's up to you to use it however you see fit.

-Currently there are 5 alphabets implemented.
+Currently there are 8 alphabets implemented.
 Contributions are welcome.
-I do not speak any of these languages so there are without a doubt going to be errors in my transliterations, please report these if you find any.
+I do not speak any of these languages so there are without a doubt going to be errors in my transliterations, please report these if you find any... and keep in mind keyboard-friendly transliterations, i.e. no diacritics or special characters, are always prioritised even if not strictly accurate or standard.
+This is more so I can read signs in Geoguessr than anything else.

 ## TODO list:

 - More languages<br>
 -- More Cyrillic options<br>
--- Greek<br>
 -- South Asian scripts<br>
 -- SE Asian scripts<br>
 -- Hangul<br>